Demon: The Fallen: Devourer

-The Scourges, originally known as Asharu, were once guardian angels.
-They loved the humans, but their closeness to humanity drove them mad.
-When Lucifer started the rebellion they were the most followers in numbers, second only to his own house.
-Instead of being brave fighters, they made better spies.
-Now that they are free they find great respect, being able to heal with the right hand and harm with the left.

 Slayer

 The Slayers, originally known as the Reapers or the Halaku, were once angels of death.
 They were shunned by the other angels before the war.
 When Lucifer started his rebellion they joined him, as he promised them that they would be able to explain to humanity the reason that things they loved had to die.
 Their lore gives them the power to enter the Shadowlands, commune with and control ghosts, to sever the spirit from a body, and to create zombies.
 The Slayers usually join either the Ravener or Reconciler factions due to their affinity with death, their resentment of other Elohim, and their desire to return to Heaven.

 Factions

 Factions are ideological groups of like-minded demons who share a similar outlook on humanity, God, and themselves.
 Unlike Houses, which are inherent, factions are open to any and all, although a demon's House can influence what faction they may gravitate towards.